-These certificates can be purchased from any National Savings Centre (NSC) by filling in a prescribed form called SC-1, which is available at all NSCs free of cost.
-A copy of the Computerized National Identity Card (CNIC) or in case of foreign national with a copy of his/her passport or in case of institutional investor, a copy of registration certificate or letter of approval of the fund with the application form.
+These certificates can be purchased from any National Savings Centre (NSC) by filling in a prescribed form called SC-1, which is available free of cost at all NSCs .
+A copy of the Computerized National Identity Card (CNIC), in case of overseas Pakistanis, a photocopy of National identity card for Overseas Pakistanis (NICOP) or Pakistan Origin Card (POC) or for a minor, a photocopy of Form B or child Registration Certificate (CRC) as issued by NADRA or incase of institutional investors an attested copy of NTN certificate or Institutional Registration Certificate (IRC) or in case of foreign national with a copy of his/her passport is required to be attached with the application form.

 To download application form in editable Adobe Acrobat format, please click here.

-The minimum investment limit is Rs.10,000/- and multiple thereof, however, there is no maximum limit of investment in this scheme
+The minimum investment limit is Rs.10,000/- however, there is no maximum limit of investment in this scheme.

 The encashment of certificate(s) may be allowed through a person duly authorized (in writing) by the investor on an authority letter under his / her signature provided that:–

-(C).
-The receipt of the amount is got acknowledged from the authorized person on the reverse of certificate(s) personally by the Centre Incharge.
+(c).
+The receipt of the amount is got acknowledged from the authorized person on the reverse of certificate(s) personally by the Officer Incharge.

-Exemption of deduction of Withholding tax has been withdrawn w.e.f 01-07-2013 on profit of investment upto Rs.150,000/-.
-W.e.f.
-1st July,2014 the rate of tax to be deducted under Section 151 of Income Tax Ordinance 2001 shall be 10% of the yield or profit for Filers and 17.5% of the yield or profit paid for Non-Filers.
-Provided that for a non-filer, if the yield or profit paid is rupees five hundred thousand or less, the rate shall be 10%.
-The investment made in this scheme is also exempt from Zakat.
+Under Section 151 of Income Tax Ordinance 2001 the rate of tax to be deducted shall be 10% of the yield or profit for Filers and 17.5% of the yield or profit paid for Non-Filers.
+Provided that for a non-filer, if the yield or profit paid is less than rupees five hundred thousand , the rate shall be 10%.
+The investment made in this scheme is exempt from Zakat.